noahgibbs/rails_ruby_bench/README.md

 I normally copy the JSON files back to my own machine, something like:

-> scp -i ~/.ssh/my-ssh-key-name.pem ubuntu@ec2-34-228-227-234.compute-1.amazonaws.com:~/rails_ruby_bench/*.json ./my_local_directory
+    scp -i ~/.ssh/my-ssh-key-name.pem ubuntu@ec2-34-228-227-234.compute-1.amazonaws.com:~/rails_ruby_bench/*.json ./my_local_directory

 ## Debugging and AWS

 By default, the Rails benchmark is git-cloned under ~ubuntu/rails\_ruby\_bench, and Discourse is cloned under the work subdirectory of that repository.
-The built Rubies are mounted using rvm for the benchmark.
-You can see them with "rvm list".
+The built Rubies are registered with rbenv for the benchmark.
+You can see them with "rbenv versions".
 If you want to change anything when starting your own instance, those are great places to begin.

-By default, the image won't update or rebuild Ruby or Discourse, nor update the Rails Ruby benchmark on boot.
+By default, the image won't update or rebuild Ruby or Discourse, nor update the Rails Ruby benchmark.
 It will use the versions of all of those things that were current when the AMI was built.
-But you can modify your own image later however you like.
+But you can modify your own image later however you like, and then re-dump it.

 If you'd like to change the behavior of the AWS image, you can use AWS user data to run a script on boot.
 See